What is a Business Plan?

 - Define your target market, their needs, and their geographical location.

-- Describe the size of the market, the units of the company’s products that potential customers may buy, and the changes that may occur due to economic changes.
+- Describe the size of the market, the units of the company’s products that potential customers may buy, and the market changes that may occur due to overall economic changes.

 - Give an overview of the estimated sales volume vis-à-vis what competitors sell.

-- Give a plan on how the company plans to break the existing competition and ways to retain the market share.
+- Give a plan on how the company plans to combat the existing competition to gain and retain market share.

 Section 4: Sales and Marketing Plan